Herbst appliance versus Mara appliance

 What is the cost of a Herbst appliance?

-The cost of a Herbst appliance is often rolled into the orthodontic fee and thus varies depending on your particular orthodontic situation.
+Offices often include the cost of a Herbst appliance into the orthodontic fee and thus cost varies depending on your particular orthodontic situation.
+Adding miniscrews will increase the cost, but also increases the effect, according to Manni AJO 2019.
 In our Wheaton orthodontic office the Herbst appliance has no additional cost.
 It is to our benefit, as well as yours, to utilize a Herbst appliance.
 A Herbst appliance allows the orthodontic treatment to be completed much more quickly.
 We recommend going to fairconsumerhealth.org for dental codes.
 However, they do not have orthodontic codes.
 Braces info does though.
 Go there and click your area and orthodontics for a fee for your area.
 Herbst appliance along with braces in our office typically runs about $6,500.

 What about eating with a Herbst?